 What Makes This Training Different.
 This two-day training is taught by a nationally-recognized training team.
-The trainers have extensive experience with actual cases and in conducting trainings.
+The trainers have extensive experience conducting basic and advanced trainings.
 Their unique curriculum is interesting, interactive, and based on adult learning principles.
-The trainers practice Collaborative Law nearly every work day.
+Each of the trainers practice Collaborative Law nearly every work day.

 This training meets the International Academy of Collaborative Professionals Minimum Standards for a Collaborative Basic Training, which is a requirement for membership in many local Collaborative Law organizations.

 Program: 9:00 a.m. to 5:30 p.m. both days